 A coastal logbook is shared by the commercial sector of the Gulf of Mexico Reef Fish, South Atlantic Snapper-Grouper, South Atlantic Dolphin-Wahoo, and Joint Gulf of Mexico and South Atlantic CMP fisheries.
-The Gulf and South Atlantic Councils are developing amendments to put electronic reporting in place for charter boats for these fisheries in the Gulf of Mexico and South Atlantic.
-Electronic reporting improvements are the primary priority for these fisheries in the Gulf of Mexico and South Atlantic, and there is an ongoing commercial pilot study to test at-sea vessel electronic logbooks.
-The Gulf and South Atlantic Councils intend to develop an amendment to require electronic logbook reporting for these fisheries when the commercial logbook pilot study is completed.
-Additionally, a catch-share system with electronic reporting requirements and VMS has been tested for headboats in the Gulf of Mexico since 2014 and a National Fish and Wildlife Foundation funded project to test VMS electronic logbooks on up to 275 charter vessels is set to begin in 2016.
+The Gulf and South Atlantic Councils are developing amendments to put electronic reporting in place for for-hire vessels for these fisheries in the Gulf of Mexico and South Atlantic, although the requirements for reporting may differ between regions.
+Electronic reporting improvements are the primary priority for these fisheries in the Gulf of Mexico and South Atlantic.
+A commercial pilot study to test at-sea vessel electronic logbooks has recently been completed by the SEFSC and the Gulf and South Atlantic Councils intend to develop an amendment to require electronic logbook reporting for these fisheries.
+Additionally, a catch-share system with electronic reporting requirements and VMS has been tested for headboats in the Gulf of Mexico in 2014-2015 and a National Fish and Wildlife Foundation funded project to test electronic logbooks on vessels within Louisiana will begin in 2017.

-The Southeast Fisheries Science Center (SEFSC) conducted a pilot project testing the feasibility of electronic logbooks for several federally managed fisheries in North Carolina to Texas and for the Atlantic fishery for highly migratory species.
+The SEFSC conducted a pilot project testing the feasibility of electronic logbooks for several federally managed fisheries in North Carolina to Texas and for the Atlantic fishery for highly migratory species.
 SEFSC provided platforms (portable computers or tablets) for reporting by cooperating captains.
 Several private companies and one regional fisheries partner (Atlantic Coastal Cooperative Statistics Program [ACCSP]) provided reporting software for those platforms.
-The project demonstrated the feasibility of electronic reporting for multiple coaster and pelagic fisheries and provided vendors and SEFSC information on the utility of and modifications needed for future reporting systems.
+The project demonstrated the feasibility of electronic reporting for multiple coastal and pelagic fisheries and provided vendors and SEFSC information on the utility of and modifications needed for future reporting systems.
 This pilot project was conducted with funds from FY13 through FY15 (Table 3 - ER-log FY13-FY15).
+The results of this study resulted in the Gulf Council beginning an amendment to look at electronic logbook reporting for commercial vessels.